Visiting Langhe; Where to Stay Guide on Hotels, Bed & Breakfast, Relais Chateaux, and more

 Agriturismo Dai Grésy

 This small luxury hotel is immersed in the vine covered hills of the Barbaresco wine area.
 Here you will find the simple luxuries of the countryside, in a beautifully restored country house.
+They have a wonderful spa onsite, as well as a pool surrounded by Barbaresco vineyards.

 https://www.daigresy.com